-Aspects Criteria Guidelines 4.1 Financial Forecast and Budget 4.
-Financial Forecast and Budget 4.1 Financial Forecast and Budget A. Prepare a cash flow forecast (the "Forecast") which outlines the cash inflows/outflows expected to be incurred over wind-up, including notes to the Forecast.
-A. The Plan should include a detailed monthly Forecast outlining all material cash inflows/outflows expected to be incurred during the program wind-up and the corporation wind-up until completion with notes to outline assumptions used in the Forecast, including but not limited to: Opening cash balance; Source and type of inflow; Nature/type of recipient and purpose of outflow; Rate and nature of financing receipts/disbursements; Restricted cash flows; Proceeds from the disposal of capital assets; Costs to sell; Tax related cash flows; Employee-related costs; An estimate of contingencies costs/fees; Contract break-fees; Recipients/management of operating surpluses (if applicable); Regal fees; and Professional fees.
-All material costs and proceeds as discussed in other Aspects are included in the Forecast.
+A spects Criteria Guidelines 4.
+4. Financial Forecast and Budget 4.1 Financial Forecast and Budget 4.1 Financial Forecast and Budget A. Prepare a cash flow foreca (the "Forecast") which outlines the cash inflows/outflows expected to be incurred over wind-up, including notes to the Forecast.
+A. The Plan should include a detailed monthly Forecast outlining all material cash inflows/outflows expected to be incurred during the program wind-up and the corporation wind-up until completion with notes to outline assumptions used in the Forecast, including but not limited to: Opening cash balance; Source and type of inflow; Nature/type of recipient and purpose of outflow; Rate and nature of financing receipts/disbursements; Restricted cash flows; Proceeds from the disposal of capital assets; Costs to sell; Tax related cash flows; Employee-related costs; An estimate of contingencies costs/fees; Contract break-fees; Management of funding shortfalls (if applicable); Recipients/management of operating surpluses (if applicable); Legal fees; and Professional fees.
+B. All material costs and proceeds as discussed in other Aspects are included the Forecast.
 B. The Forecast, Budget and assumptions should be suitably supported and consistent with the IFO's operating and communications plans.
 Supporting schedules should be provided to address the details set out in the other Aspects.